Maybe you're the type of trader that keeps metrics to make important life decisions?

 The average result of 6, takes into account the previous 5 data points and provides a general idea of how an asset is priced relative to the last 5 days.

-Take bitcoin's recent move for example.
+Take the bitcoin chart above, for example.
 The blue line mapped on the chart is the simple moving average representing 5 days or 5 sets of data points.

 We can assume, at least in the short-term, that prices turned bullish as the blue line passed underneath the close on August 16 and remained so when prices broke another $100 higher.